mkford4/smart-dex-app/README.md

 # Design & Build
 The application uses HTML, CSS and JavaScript functions as well as polyfills, bootstrap & jQuery to enhance the functionality and design through modals, buttons, and a navbar.
+I was the sole designer and developer for this application, with ESLint included to clean up and create consisten code.